Flashcards in Hazardous Earth Deck (141):

-The equator is situated between the Hadley cells which is an area of low pressure where warm, moist air rises and makes moisture filled clouds however the Poles are situated between the Polar cells which is an area of high pressure where cool, dry air sinks
+The equator is situated between the Hadley cells which is an area of low pressure where warm, moist air rises 15km in the air and travels north and south 30 degrees of latitude and cannot hold as much water therefore precipitation occurs, however the Poles are situated between the Polar cells which is an area of high pressure where cool, dry air sinks

 The inter tropical convergence zone which is a belt of low pressure circling the earth generally near the equator where trade winds of the Northern and Southern Hemisphere come together

 The large scale movement of the air by which heat is distributed on the surface of the earth

 It’s relatively warm waters are responsible for moderating the climate of Western Europe so that winters are less cold than would be expected at its latitude

 Cold dense water at the poles sinks pulling warmer water from lower latitudes in which is then cooled by polar temperatures.
 The cycle continues

 Define climate change

 A change in global or regional climate patterns which is long term